hsarasan/hs-code/_projects/zeromq_patterns/dealer-router/readme.md

     How it works:
         DEALER is a non-blocking version of REQ (can send multiple requests).
         ROUTER is a non-blocking version of REP (routes messages to specific clients).
         WORKER (if present, ROUTER forwards to worker).
-Worker will send response to Dealer
+Worker will send response to Dealer via Router

 DEALER->ROUTER->WORKER->ROUTER->DEALER